cd-barratt/Life_on_the_edge.github.io/Vignette.md

 iii) When processing your own environmental data, edit the `/processing_environmental_data/00_process_environmental_data.R` script to change `$YOUR_DATA_DIR/` to your own path where you have downloaded environmental data in

 iv) When processing your own genomic data ,edit all scripts within the `/processing_genomic_data/` directory, changing `$YOUR_EMAIL`,`$YOUR_DATA_DIR/`,`$YOUR_WORK_DIR/` to your own paths as indicated in step 1.
-Additional dependencies in these scripts (SRA toolkit for downloading SRA data, Stacks for data processing) will also vary depending on your own personal HPC setup, so these will also likely need editing, talk to your HPC administrator to understand how to load these modules based on your own architecture
+How you load modules in these scripts (SRA toolkit for downloading SRA data, Stacks for data processing) will also vary depending on your own personal HPC setup, so these will also likely need editing, talk to your administrator to understand how to load these modules based on your HPC system

 ## Analysing data
 ### 7. Overview of analyses